KaptainBflakes/tohevc/README.md

 # tohevc
 Converts h264 files to h265 using hevc_nvenc(nvidia hardware encoding) as well as hardware decoding.

 ATTENTION!
-NO LONGER SUPPORTED AS IT'S FUNCTIONALITY IS SUPERCEDED BY (https://github.com/KaptainBflakes/vidconv)
+NO LONGER RECOMMENDED AS IT'S FUNCTIONALITY IS SUPERCEDED BY (https://github.com/KaptainBflakes/vidconv)

 USE THIS ONLY IF YOU DON'T UNDERSTAND VIDCONV OR ARE NOT INTERESTED IN MORE VARIED BATCH VIDEO CONVERSION